 They can provide energy in the middle of the day or when you exercise.
 A healthy snack between meals can also decrease your hunger and keep you from overeating at meal time.

 There are many snacks to choose from, and certainly not all snacks are healthy or help you manage your weight.
 Try not to bring unhealthy snacks into the house.
 If they are not available you will not be able to snack mindlessly.

 What Makes a Healthy Snack?

 If you are not sure if a snack is healthy, read the Nutrition Facts label.
-If the calories coming from fat are more than half of the total calories, it is not a healthy choice.

 Other factors to think about:

 - The size of the snack should be the right size, a good balance between enough calories to satisfy you, but still not too many.
-Under 100 calories is a good guide.

-- Pick foods that are low in fat and sugar and high in fiber and water.
+- Pick foods that are low in added fat and sugar and high in fiber and water.
 This means an apple is better than a bag of chips.

 - Naturally sweetened is better than foods and drinks that contain added sugar.